roland-rad-lab/MoCaSeq/LRZ.md

 ###### user home dir ######################################
 # Extracted container images (You have your own copy so you can debug and hack it without affecting others)
+# for my co-workers everyone can use /dss/dssfs02/lwp-dss-0001/pn29ya/pn29ya-dss-0000/images-live instead
 $HOME/images-live
 # Default location for config files for our pipelines (e.g. MoCaSeq should read $HOME/nextflow-configs/mocaseq/pipeline/mocaseq.config by default)
 $HOME/nextflow-configs